bitloops/blog/articles/the-journey-the-vision-changing-how-software-is-built.md

 author: Sergio
 date: 29-11-2022
 image: https://storage.googleapis.com/bitloops-github-assets/Blog%20Images/luggage.jpg
-tags: ['Bitloops Language', 'Clean Architecture', 'Clean Code', 'Developer Productivity']
+tags: ['Bitloops Language', 'Clean Architecture', 'Clean Code', 'Developer Productivity','Backend Development','Software Development']
 ---

 ## The Pain

 Software is eating the world - Marc Andreessen (famous VC investor) said this 10 years ago but it's even more true today!
 As every company continues to become a technology company inside — regardless of product or service — developers are getting more of a say, but are increasingly frustrated with how software is built and managed by organizations.

 And indeed, this is precisely what we (Vasilis and myself) experienced first-hand when working at our previous companies.
 The day-to-day management of new feature development, iterations and testing was cumbersome, slow and required alignment between many stakeholders.

 Despite working in relatively young organizations, the complexity of managing several large applications working together led to an unstructured and difficult to manage system.
 Moreover, incoherent and diverse opinions from stakeholders was generating technical debt, boring work and ultimately churn of tech and non-tech team members.

 ## Software is a living organism